Location is an approximation

 Day #6

-We make a quick visit to see Oshino Hakkai this morning before travelling by bullet train to Osaka.
-When we reach Osaka, we will visit the Osaka castle and also have an opportunity for shopping in Shinsaibashi & Dotonbori.
+We make a quick visit to see Oshino Hakkai this morning, a tranquil site with views of Mount Fuji, before travelling by bullet train to Osaka.
+When we reach Osaka, we will visit interesting street markets.
 (B/-/D)

 Day #7